-Castle Howard and the rolling hills of the Yorkshire Wolds are just some of the highlights you’ll see on the York 100 charity cycling sportive.
+The Vale of York and the Yorkshire Wolds, plus the magnificent Castle Howard and the Howardian Hills (an Area of Outstanding Natural Beauty) are just some of the highlights you’ll see on the York 100 charity cycling sportive.
 You can experience some of the best cycling terrain in England on this bike ride raising funds for vital medical research to help sick and disabled babies and children.
-We know the Tour de France is coming to Yorkshire; take part in this cycling event and find out why.

 The shorter Cool 40 mile route is ideal if you’re new to cycling whilst the Classic 67 mile route is more challenging.
 If you’re an experienced cyclist or Sportive rider the Champion route at 102 miles is the perfect distance to push yourself to the limit.